What Is an Optical Comparator (Profile Projector)?

 Learn More Today About Digital Optical Comparators

-VISIONx, Inc. has multiple digital optical comparators for sale.
+VISIONx, Inc. has multiple optical comparators for sale.
 Each model presents competitive advantages and includes VisionGauge® software with a wide range of applicability.
 On top of our optical comparators, VISIONx, Inc. develops, sells, and supports software, systems, and hardware for other automated imaging, visual inspection, and measurement solutions.
 With powerful and easy-to-use products, you can rely on VISIONx, Inc. for custom or standard solutions in various industries — from aerospace and automotive to electronic and medical device manufacturing.